web-platform-tests/rfcs/rfcs/test_scoring_change.md

 ## Summary

-The aggregate scoring that is displayed in the results view of wpt.fyi is inaccurate in some aspects.
+The aggregate scoring that is displayed in the results view of wpt.fyi is suboptimal in some aspects.
 This proposal will describe a change to the way that test results are aggregated, as well as a change to how those results are displayed for Interop 2022 scoring purposes.